ULL-ESIT-DSI-1617/async-examples/README.md

 Each module can have at
-most one other module as a dependency, and when a module is fetched, its dependency and its dependency’s dependency (and so on…) should be fetched as well to ensure that the module will work correctly.
+most one other module as a dependency, and when a module is fetched, its dependency and its dependency’s dependency (and so on ...) should be fetched as well to ensure that the module will work correctly.

 Your task now is to write a script that runs before downloading the